elliotstokes/elliotstokes.github.io/README.md

 #website source

-Available to see at http://elliotstokes.github.io
+Available to see at http://www.vapidspace.com

+_drafs, _posts folders are copyright Elliot Stokes.